 The State of Connecticut offers basic and supplemental group life insurance.
 For the basic plan, the employee and the state share the cost of the basic life insurance plan.
 The employee’s premium share is made via payroll deduction.
 The benefits of the basic life insurance plan are based on your annual salary.

 Employees who enroll in the basic plan are also eligible to participate in a “supplemental” life insurance plan, which provides benefits over and above what is available through the basic plan.
 The cost of the supplemental life insurance plan is paid entirely by the employee via payroll deduction.
-While this particular Group Life Insurance supplemental plan requires enrollment in the basic plan, there are additional life insurance options available to you.

 Permanent employees, whether classified or unclassified, full or part-time, may enroll in the basic life insurance plan upon completion of six months of continuous service.
 Employees not meeting the definition of Section 5-196(20) of the General Statutes of Connecticut, such as seasonal, temporary, intermittent or contractual employees, are ineligible for Group Life Insurance.
 Provisional employees may be eligible as provided by collective bargaining agreements.
 Eligibility to participate in the supplemental life insurance requires participation in the basic life insurance plan and either: